msub2/awesome-webxr/README.md

 *Sites dedicated to gathering, indexing, and publishing WebXR content.*

 - [2WSZ](https://2wsz.com/) - An aggregator for WebXR content featuring ratings, a recommendation system, and both English and Korean language support.
-- [Construct Arcade](https://constructarcade.com/) - A curated hub of WebXR games, with games from both outside developers and in-house developers at Vhite Rabbit.
 - [Extended Collection](https://extendedcollection.com/) - Another curation hub for WebXR content maintained by [Joseph Simpson](https://github.com/vrhermit/).
+- [heyVR](https://heyvr.io/) - A curated platform for publishing WebXR games.
 - [XR Swim](https://xrswim.com/) - An aggregator site for both WebXR and Web3 content.
 - [XRSites](https://xrsites.com/) - An aggregator for WebXR games and experiences.